 On September 7, 2021, Comstock entered into and closed under a Securities Exchange Agreement with the shareholders of Comstock Innovations Corporation (F/K/A Plain Sight Innovations Corporation) ("Comstock Innovations"), in order to acquire 100% of the issued and outstanding equity of Comstock Innovations.
-In connection with the acquisition, the Company agreed to appoint a designee of one of the former shareholders of Triple Point Asset Management LLC ("TPAM"), to the Company's board of directors for so long as TPAM continues to hold more than 4.9% of the Company's issued and outstanding common stock.
-TPAM designated Kevin Kreisler, the Company's current president and chief financial officer, for appointment to the Company's board of directors in connection with the foregoing agreement.
-The nominating committee of the board of directors has nominated Mr. Kreisler and he will stand for election to the board of directors at the Company's next annual general meeting on May 26, 2022.
+In connection with the acquisition, the Company agreed to appoint a designee of one of the former shareholders of Triple Point Asset Management LLC ("TPAM"), to the Company's Board of Directors for so long as TPAM continues to hold more than 4.9% of the Company's issued and outstanding common stock.
+TPAM designated Kevin Kreisler, the Company's current president and chief technical officer, for appointment to the Company's Board of Directors in connection with the foregoing agreement.
+Mr. Kreisler was elected to the Board of Directors of the Company on May 26, 2022.